 Social Media can be a wonderful source of inspiration but can equally be a great yard stick to show how much we don’t measure up with the rest of the world.
 When I look at pictures of people on Instagram doing impossible yoga poses and read their comments about having started yoga a year ago, I sometimes want to cry.
 My yoga path has not taken me to the perfect handstand or given me a super bendy back – what I’ve gained is more of an internal change and that doesn’t photograph so well.

-It can be very easy to compare ourselves with others, and fall short of their seemingly perfect lives.
+It can be very easy to compare we with others and fall short of their seemingly perfect lives.
 So instead of beating myself up about how I am not ‘whatever’ enough, I use these images to motivate me on my own yoga and fitness journey.

 You can always start again